The abundance of dark matter haloes down to Earth mass: Results

 The analyses in the preceding section use only one realization for each resolution level and are thus subject to ``cosmic variance''.
 To assess the effect of this variance and test the accuracy of the theoretical models of the halo mass function in general, we picked spherical regions of different sizes and overdensities from the L0 cube, and measured the average halo mass function in them.
 The L0 volume is large enough to sample a range of overdensities with statistical fidelity.
 We generated $10^{5}$ randomly located points and measured their local overdensities inside spheres of different radii, and then selected 100 samples with the closest overdensity to a set of preselected values.
 We then computed the mean halo mass function across these 100 samples; this is displayed in Fig.~\ref{fig:fig4}.
 Black (gray or colored) dashed lines represent the predictions of PS (ST or EPS), and the colour solid lines show the mean halo mass function of samples in the VVV simulation.
 Different colors represent different overdensities, the values of which are adapted to the redshift and sphere size of each panel (marked at the upper right corner), in order to obtain a large enough sample.

 It can be seen that the ratio $\mathrm{VVV/EPS}$ (for $M_{200}$) depends only weakly on sphere size and overdensity, but evolves with redshift -- it agrees with the theoretical ST/PS line at $z=0$ and $2$, but deviates at $z=7.84$.
 The mean halo mass function averaged over the random samples is quite similar to that of the full volume, corroborating our conclusion from the full simulation that the ST model provides a good approximation to the halo mass function at low redshifts, but overpredicts it at high redshifts.
 However, the size of the error bars suggests that even for regions with the same overdensity and total mass, there is considerable variance in the halo mass function.
-This is especially true in smaller regions, which may be part of the reason why the halo mass function measured in our simulation deviates from the theoretical predictions at lower masses.
+This is especially true in smaller regions and might be part of the reason why the predicted halo abundance in some levels (e.g. L6) are less accurate compared to other levels.
 In the upper right panel of Fig.~\ref{fig:fig4}, we also show the halo mass function of L1 at $z=0$ ($r=41\ \mathrm{Mpc}$, $\delta=-0.61$) with an orange dash-dotted line.
 Comparing to its counterpart in L0 (purple solid line), we find that the L1 mass function is a little larger, by $\lesssim 10\%$, at $M_{200} \sim 10^{12.5}~\mathrm{M_\odot}$, showing reasonable convergence in the halo mass function between the two different levels.